 - Final state is same as the original state and there is no change in internal energy of the system.

-Reversibility and IrreversibilitySystem is said to be undergone a process when it initial state changes to final state.
-Properties like pressure, volume, enthalpy, temperature, entropy etc changes during a thermodynamic processes.
-Second law of thermodynamics categories the processes under two heads
+A system is said to be undergoing a process when it initial state changes to final state.
+Properties like pressure, volume, enthalpy, temperature, entropy etc changes during a thermodynamic process.
+The second law of thermodynamics categories the processes under two heads